-Depending on who you ask, fully autonomous cars are anywhere from two to ten years away.
-Regardless, there are still many technical, legal and emotional hurdles to overcome.
-But in the run up to having cars drive themselves, we can look forward to increasing levels of driver assistance for the more routine, annoying (or sometimes embarrassing) tasks.
-Case in point: parking.
+Depending on who you ask, fully autonomous cars are anywhere between two and ten years away and there are many technical, emotional and legal hurdles to overcome – such as how it will affect car insurance.
+However, in the run-up to having cars that drive themselves we can look forward to increasing levels of driver assistance for the more routine, annoying (or sometimes embarrassing) tasks.

 The average UK parking space is a cosy 4.8m by 2.4m (7.8ft by 15.7ft).
 The popularity - and size - of large SUVs, as well as family hatchbacks and saloons can make parking a bit of a squeeze.

 Parking-related incidents account for more than 30 per cent of all accidents, with more than 675,000 parking collisions registered each year.

 So roll on cars that can safely park themselves while you sit back and relax.
 The more advanced systems can even park the car while you watch from outside.
 They're ideal for helping to squeeze a large car into a small space, or parking tight against a wall or hedge.